 The two Lodge Suites, Hapuku Room and Lodge Room are in the main lodge and are ultra spacious with hand made furniture, separate sleeping and living areas (in the suites & Hapuku Room), deep soaking tubs and a patio or balcony.
 The Olive House Suite is a spacious freestanding suite with kitchen, spa tub, fireplace and 360 degree view and can sleep two adults and three children.
 The six one- and two-bedroom wood clad treehouses are in the canopy of a tree 10m high, with picture windows and striking views.
-All rooms and suites other than lodge room feature: wood burning fireplace, balcony or patio terrace, two person soaking tub, rain shower, heated flooring, TV and DVD and CD player, iPod dock, Wi-Fi, air-conditioning, fridge, tea and coffee facilities.
+All rooms and suites other than the lodge room feature: wood burning fireplace, balcony or patio terrace, two person soaking tub, rain shower, heated flooring, TV and DVD player, WiFi, air-conditioning, fridge, tea and coffee facilities.

-Children are very welcome to come and stay in the two-bedroom Family Tree Houses and the Olive House Suite which has its own kitchen and can accommodate up to three children.
+Children are very welcome to come and stay in the two-bedroom Family Tree Houses and the Olive House Suite, which has its own kitchen and can accommodate up to three children.
 Children under 12 years are not permitted in the main lodge rooms.
-A children's menu is available in the restaurant and highchairs, packed lunches and the heating of baby food are all easily organized.
+A children's menu is available in the restaurant and highchairs, packed lunches and the heating of baby food are all easily organised.
 Kids will enjoy mountain biking and nature walks in and around the hotel's grounds as well as the hotel's own deer stud.

 Continental or cooked breakfasts and three course dinners are created in the lodge kitchen with a focus on fresh, local fish and meats, with many of the vegetables coming from its own gardens.
 The lodge has a great bar and picnics can be ordered for day trips.
-There is a 25 meter outdoor lap pool and hot tub with seating area and in room spa treatments can be arranged.
+There is a 25 metre outdoor lap pool and hot tub with seating area and in room spa treatments can be arranged.

 Mountain bikes are provided free of charge and it is an easy ride to the acclaimed surf beach of Mangamaunu Bay.
 The eco-marine town of Kaikoura is a 15-minute drive away and a great base for whale watching, swimming with dolphins.
 The local area has some great wineries, cafes and restaurants for you to visit too.